andreyvit/signedstrings/README.md

 I recommend 64-byte fully random keys.
 Generate via `openssl rand -hex 64`.
 This is the maximum key size supported by HMAC-SHA256; anything longer will be hashed down to a 32-byte key, so don't use longer keys.

-[StackOverflow says 32 bytes are enough](https://crypto.stackexchange.com/a/34866), though, if you prefer a shorter key.
+[StackOverflow says 32 bytes are enough](https://crypto.stackexchange.com/a/34866), though, if you prefer shorter keys.

 IMPORTANT: Note the _fully random_ part.
 The key should come from a cryptographically secure random number generator like `crypto/rand` or `openssl rand`.
 Depending on your use case, you might get away with using a non-random key, but in that case, please make sure you know what you are doing.
 Ditto for other key lengths.